vfmd/vfmd-spec/spec/for_implementers.md

     `[ref id]: http://example.net/ just random ignored text`

-In case of either pattern, the matching substring for the first paranthesized subexpression in the pattern is called the _reference id_, and the matching substring for the second parathesized subexpression is called the _link string_.
+In case of either pattern, the matching substring for the first parenthesized subexpression in the pattern is called the _reference id_, and the matching substring for the second parathesized subexpression is called the _link string_.